Petar Stoychev

 Petar Stoychev won the first place at 2011 World Aquatics Championships in Shanghai, China during the 25 km event, thus becoming the first Bulgarian swimmer with a World Championship title.

 He was inducted in the International Marathon Swimming Hall of Fame in Fort Lauderdale, Florida in September 2009.
 Petar Stoychev was selected in a global online poll as the 2009 World Open Water Swimming Man of the Year for his victorious marathon swims throughout the year.

 Petar Stoychev is a member of the FINA Athletes' Commission.

+In August 2024, he became the first Bulgarian to complete the Oceans Seven.
+In September 2024, he repeated his English Channel swim to reduce total time and set the world record for fastest completed Oceans Seven.